 - Having a child with medical or developmental challenges

 - Experiencing grief or loss during the postpartum period

-All the above risk factors put postpartum mothers in an even more vulnerable position.
+All the above risk factors put postpartum mothers even more vulnerable.
 It can be challenging to identify these risk factors or triggers, especially when in the thick of postpartum.